12-Sustainable-Swaps

 🌍What Happens After You Throw It Away?
 Plastic bottles • Can be recycled • Often are not • Break down into smaller pieces over time.
 Plastic does not disappear.
 It fragments.
 And those fragments can enter soil, water, and oceans.

-🌎 Hippiekit Swap Suggestions: Stainless/ Glass & Filtered Water Pitcher
+🌎 Hippiekit Swap Suggestions: Stainless Thermos & Filtered Water Pitcher

 🥤 Stainless Steel Water Bottles Made from: